mrpmorris/blazor-validation/README.md

  - [FluentValidation Sample]- Shows how to use the [FluentValidation.com] library to validate.

 ## What's new

+### New in 1.7.0
+- Upgrade to FluentValidation V10

+### New in 1.6.0
+- Suport FluentValidation's RuleForEach and ChildRules

 ### New in 1.5.0
 - Support .NET 5.0